rbnhmll/vue-workshop/vueJS_workshop--notes.md

 </script>
 ```

-Next we update our end point based on selectedSearchMethod`.
+Next we update our end point based on `selectedSearchMethod`.

 ### Computed properties

-`Computed` properties are similar to those stored inside the `data` `Object`, except that they are re-evaluated any time their dependencies change.
-The dependencies can be in `data`, or other `computed` properties.
-This can make it very convenient to keep a property up to date when other data changes.
+`computed` properties are similar to those stored inside the `state`, except that they are re-evaluated any time their dependencies change.
+The dependencies can be in the `state`, or other `computed` properties.
+This makes it very convenient to keep a property up to date when other data changes.

-If you look inside of `Search.vue`, we already have one `computed` property:
+If you look inside of `Search.vue`, we already have one `computed` property which returns the endpoint:

 ```html
 <!-- Search.vue -->